Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Results

-Entertainment and play (21.66\%) are common, especially for users interested in role-playing or creative writing: ``I use chatbots for world-building inspiration—creating characters and scenarios for my Dungeons and Dragons campaigns.''

-Personal issues and mental health (14.17\%) are notable topics, with users valuing the non-judgmental nature of chatbots: ``I can talk about my problems, and it's like having a private conversation with no fear of being criticized.''
-One user shared how a companion chatbot becomes an option for venting when people are not an option, stating, ``I struggle with social anxiety, and when I can’t talk to anyone else, I use a chatbot to vent my feelings.''
+\textbf{Emotional disclosure} also emerged as notable, encompassing mental health discussions (14.17\%) and interpersonal issues (10.96\%): ``I can talk about my problems, and it's like having a private conversation with no fear of being criticized.''

-Users also discuss past events (12.60\%) and future plans (11.70\%), using chatbots as tools for reflection and planning.
-One user explained, ``I talk to the chatbot about my future goals and plans because it helps me organize my thoughts.''

-Interpersonal issues and drama (10.96\%) are explored with chatbots, allowing users to gain perspective on social conflicts: ``When I have drama with people in my life, I talk to the chatbot to sort through my feelings.''

-Outside of these common themes, users discuss a wide range of niche topics with companion chatbots, from hobby-related questions to niche curiosities.
-One individual mentioned, ``I use the chatbot to ask about random things like historical facts or recommendations for books.
-It’s like having a personal assistant for any question I have.''
-Others use companion chatbots as tools for specific tasks, such as recipe ideas.
+\textbf{Knowledge seeking} involved users turning to chatbots for information and advice, including discussion of future plans (11.70\%).
+One individual mentioned, ``I use the chatbot to ask about random things like historical facts or recommendations for books.''
+Others used companion chatbots as tools for specific tasks, such as recipe ideas.

+The theme of \textbf{creative development} manifested through topics of writing, roleplay, and creative ideation, with users leveraging chatbots as collaborators: ``I typically ask for ideas for my marketing art!
+I do a lot of graphic design for a lot of different people and sometime run low on creative ideas.''
+A rare theme was \textbf{intimate exchange}, involving romantic and sexual interactions.

-This diverse range of motivations and conversation topics highlights the versatility of companion chatbots in meeting users' needs for entertainment, emotional support, and intellectual stimulation.
+This diverse range of conversation topics highlights the versatility of companion chatbots in meeting users' needs for entertainment, emotional support, and intellectual stimulation.

+\subsection{RQ2: What is the relationship between companion chatbot usage and loneliness, and what factors mediate or moderate this relationship?}

-\subsection{Correlations in psychological, social, and companion chatbot usage characteristics}
+\subsubsection{Correlations in psychological, social, and companion chatbot usage characteristics}

-In our analysis of factors that may influence chatbot usage, we calculated a Spearman correlation matrix with a Benjamini-Hoch correction to decrease the false discovery rate.
-The significant correlations after this adjustment are shown in \Cref{fig:corrMatrix}.
-While we note that these findings represent correlations, not causation, several interesting insights emerged from the correlation analysis regarding chatbot usage, loneliness, and related factors.
-A list of significant correlations and the corrected p-values with our key variables -- usage (frequency and session length) and loneliness (as measured by ULS-8) -- can be seen in \Cref{apdx:corrkeys}.